marvel-nccr/ansible-role-quantum-mobile-customizations/templates/README.md

  * Use `mpirun -np {{ qm_customizations_vm_cpus }}` in order to run in parallel.

  * Find pseudopotentials in `{{ qm_customizations_data_folder }}`

+ * To share a folder with the VM, stop the VM, select Machine => Settings => Shared Folders => Add Folder Icon and tick "Automount".
+The folder will appear in "/media/sf_<folder_name>".

+For troubleshooting, click the "FAQ" icon on the Desktop.